The Bereaved's Guide to Surviving Mother's/Father's Day (and Other Terrible Occasions)

 Tip 7: Find Community

-You may not have friends or peers in your community with similar losses, but they are out there.
-Now it is easier than ever to find an online group of people who have a similar story to your own.
 Connecting with these people, though they may be strangers, can bring an enormous sense of comfort.
-We recently passed Siblings Day (which I didn’t even know was a thing until after my sister died).
+I didn't even know Sibling's Day was a thing until my sister died.
 I loved this post where many surviving siblings shared beloved memories of their sisters and brothers.
 Reading and learning about other people’s losses helps me feel less alone.

-I tend to lean towards more untraditional ways of honoring my dad and sister, but there are certainly endless ways to incorporate your beloved people on trigger days.
 Visiting the cemetery or the place where their ashes were scattered, attending a service, leaving a chair open for them at the table, giving a toast...the possibilities are endless.
 Do what feels right.
 It is also totally reasonable to pretend the day isn’t happening and treat it like any old day.
-What works for some won’t work for everyone else.
-But what works for me may work for you.
-I hope that you find something that makes the day just a little easier.

 For Children Missing Parents

-Motherless Daughters Luncheons
+Motherless Daughters Retreats

 Kate Spencer’s take on making Mother’s Day your own